Laura Fuentes

 This post may contain affiliate links.
 Read our disclosure policy here.

-overhead view of gluten free pumpkin pancakes pancake stack topped with whipped cream and syrup
+stack of pumpkin pancakes topped with syrup and whipped cream

-• Baking powder: helps these pancakes rise and gives them a fluffy texture.
+• Baking powder: gives them a fluffy texture.
+I recommend aluminum-free.

 • Pumpkin pie spice: gives every bite a taste of fall!
 You can also use cinnamon if you’re out.

-• Egg: adds structure and binds the ingredients.
+• Egg: to bind the ingredients.
 I do not recommend omitting the egg.

-• Butter: a little to give the batter flavor.
+• Butter: a little for moisture and flavor.

 How to Make Gluten-Free Pumpkin Pancakes